 Grima JC, Daigle JG, Arbez N, Cunningham KC, Zhang K, Ochaba J, Geater C, Morozko E, Stocksdale J, Glatzer JC, Pham JT, Ahmed I, Peng Q, Wadhwa H, Pletnikova O, Troncoso JC, Duan W, Snyder SH, Ranum LPW, Thompson LM, Lloyd TE, Ross CA, Rothstein JD.
 Mutant Huntingtin Disrupts the Nuclear Pore Complex.
 Neuron.
 2017;94(1):93-107.

 We found that upon cellular stress, key nucleocytoplasmic transport factors, including karyopherins (importins and exportins), Ran GTPase, and nucleoporins translocate to stress granules, leading to defective nucleocytoplasmic transport.
 Importantly, inhibiting stress granule assembly suppresses these defects, as well as neurodegeneration in c9ALS/FTD models (Zhang et al., Cell, 2018).
-Together, these findings connected two pathophysiological processes, stress granule assembly and nucleocytoplasmic transport disruption, in a unified pathway contributing to pathogenesis.
+Together, these findings connected two pathophysiological processes, stress granule assembly and nucleocytoplasmic transport disruption, in a unified pathway that contributes to pathogenesis.

 What regulates stress granule assembly and dynamics?